 Pinta Running in Ubuntu

-Pencil is very basic drawing application developed on QT for Ubuntu.
-Apart from all basic features, it has capability create animation.
-It has a full fledged timeline bar which helps to create animation.
-You can export the animation to a movie file, image sequence, Flash file etc.
+The Pencil is a very basic drawing application developed on QT for Ubuntu.
+Apart from all basic features, it has the capability to create animation.
+It has a full-fledged timeline bar which helps to create animation.
+You can export the animation to a movie file, image sequence, Flash file, etc.

 How to install